UrbsLab/STREAMLINE/README.md

 ***
 ### Disclaimer
 We make no claim that this is the best or only viable way to assemble an ML analysis pipeline for a given classification problem, nor that the included ML modeling algorithms will yield the best performance possible.
 We intend many expansions/improvements to this pipeline in the future to make it easier to use and hopefully more effective in application.
 We welcome feedback, suggestions, and contributions for improvement.

+#### General Guidelines for STREAMLINE Use
+* SVM and ANN modeling should only be applied when data scaling is applied by the pipeline.
+* Logistic Regression' baseline model feature importance estimation is determined by the exponential of the feature's coefficient.
+This should only be used if data scaling is applied by the pipeline.
+Otherwise `use_uniform_FI` should be True.
+* While the STREAMLINE includes `impute_data` as an option that can be turned off in `DataPreprocessing`, most algorithm implementations (all those standard in scikit-learn) cannot handle missing data values with the exception of eLCS, XCS, and ExSTraCS.
+* In general, STREAMLINE is expected to fail with an errors if run on data with missing values, while `impute_data` is set to 'False'.

 ***
 ## Installation and Use